Limited Time Only Shirts! From July 1 to July 31 ONLY!

 Would like to help defray the cost of keeping the Sweep Spot going?
 Any amount will help.
 Even if all our listeners just donated $1 a year, that would cover the costs of Online storage space, equipment, web page, and promotions.
 If you'd like to help, just click the donate button bellow.
 Thank you for your help.

 Pre Order your copy now for $15 +$5.75 Shipping!

 Attending the D23 Expo?
 Pre Order your copy for $15 and get it at D23!

 Follow Cleaning the Kingdom on Twitter and Facebook!

-WELCOME to the Sweep Spot Podcast: A show hosted by 2 former Disneyland Custodial cast members.
-We bring you stories and information about the Park, and include a custodial point of view.
+WELCOME to the Sweep Spot Podcast: A show hosted by two former Disneyland Custodial cast members.
+We bring you stories, history and information about the Park, that include a cast member point of view.
 This web page allows us to bring you additional content that can't be provided on a podcast, Information on past shows, show notes, pictures, interesting other Disney related pages, and much more.

 Disneyland Resort Current Events

 The new display windows on Main Street - MiceChat.com has lots of pictures and video.

 Critics say Disney parks is pricing out the middle class, but the company says the magic is still for everyone

 “Disney and theme-park leaders have defended their rising prices as a logical response to record-setting attendance, with Disney spokeswoman Jacquee Wahler saying the company is ‘committed to ensuring all our guests have a magical experience.’